Definition of cheese

 Type of milk: Sheep milk

-Caciocavallo is a hard type of stretched-curd cheese. originated from It is Southern Italy, particularly in the Apennine Mountains and in the Gargano peninsula. made from sheep or cow’s milk.
+Caciocavallo is a hard type of stretched-curd cheese. originated from It is Southern Italy, particularly in the Apennine Mountains and in the Gargano peninsula.
+It is made from cow’s milk or a mixture of cow’s and sheep’s milk, depending on the specific regional variation.

 It is a strong semi-hard blue-veined cheese, made from cow’s milk.
 Danish blue was invented early in the 20th century by a Danish cheesemaker named Marius Boe.